rackerlabs/support-how-to/content/how-to/cloud-servers/create-your-first-website-on-cloud-servers-quickly/index.md

 Now that you have an active cloud server, you need to make it a web server.
-You do this by connecting to it and installing the Apache web server package.
+You do this by connecting to it and installing the Apache webserver package.

-You can connect to a server in several ways, but the standard and most secure method is called Secure Shell (SSH).
-SSH enables you to send information to and from your server in a secure fashion.
+You can connect to a server in several ways, but the standard and most secure method is Secure Shell (SSH).
+SSH enables you to send information to and from your server securely.

 1. Connect from either a MacOS&reg; X or Windows&reg; computer.
 For instructions about how to connect, select the article that corresponds